Ian Bishop (bishop): Ordained ministry

 Bishop was ordained in the Church of England as a deacon at Petertide 1991 (on 30 June, by Ronald Bowlby, Bishop of Southwark, at Southwark Cathedral) and as a priest the next Petertide (5 July 1992, by Roy Williamson, Bishop of Southwark, at Croydon Parish Church).
 From 1991 to 1995, he served his curacy at Christ Church, Purley, in the Diocese of Southwark.
 He then became priest-in-charge of St Mary the Virgin, Saxlingham Nethergate and Shotesham in the Diocese of Norwich.
 After pastoral reorganisation, he was rector of the newly created Tas Valley Team Ministry from 1998 to 2001.
 He moved to the Diocese of Chester, and was he was Rector of St Michael and All Angels, Middlewich and St John the Evangelist's Church, Byley from 2001 to 2011.
 He was additionally rural dean of Middlewich from 2005 to 2010.
 He left parish ministry and became the Archdeacon of Macclesfield in January 2011.

 He is a director of the Simeon Trustees, a trust established in the nineteenth century by Charles Simeon to purchase advowsons for Anglican ministers aligned with the Evangelical Anglicanism.

 Episcopal ministry

 On 14 June 2023, it was announced that he would be the next Bishop of Thetford, a suffragan bishop of the Diocese of Norwich.
 On 29 September 2023, he was consecrated as a bishop by Justin Welby, Archbishop of Canterbury, during a service at Westminster Abbey.
-He will then be welcomed into the Diocese of Norwich as Bishop of Thetford on 30 September during a service at Norwich Cathedral.
+He was later welcomed into the Diocese of Norwich as Bishop of Thetford on 30 September 2023 during a service at Norwich Cathedral.